top of page

 Rates

-If I am not contracted with your insurance company, or if you choose not to utilize your insurance, the following rates will apply:
+If we are not contracted with your insurance company, or if you choose not to utilize your insurance, the following rates will apply:

 Accepted Insurance Plans